dimitri/pgloader/docs/tutorial/csv.rst

 Loading the data
 ^^^^^^^^^^^^^^^^

 Here's how to start loading the data.
-Note that the ouput here has been edited so as to facilitate its browsing online::
+Note that the output here has been edited so as to facilitate its browsing online::

     $ pgloader csv.load